3mdeb/news-and-ideas/blog/content/post/2021-04-18-optiplex_part2.md

 you will see how far one has to go to achieve a goal in firmware development.
 Stay tuned.

-If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features of used hardware platform, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
+If you have a problem with the Environmental Controller (EC) of your platform, looking to write EC debugging or updating utilities, we are one to discuss.
+Also, since [EC firmware ecosystem shifts to Zephyr](https://cfp.osfc.io/osfc2020/talk/SXYUQD/) and we are huge fans of Zephyr.
+We would be glad to implement Firmware or even Open Source Firmware for your EC.
+If you are interested, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
 If you are interested in similar content feel free to [sign up to our newsletter](http://eepurl.com/doF8GX)